SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-deploy.rst

    ./run.sh setup_caasp_workers_for_openstack

-This will update your caasp workers to:
+This will update your CaaSP workers to:

 * Point to your `deployer` host in `/etc/hosts`
 * Copy your registry certificates (if developer mode is enabled)
-* Create some directories of your workers with read/write mode for OpenStack software.
+* Create some directories of your workers with read/write mode for OpenStack software

 Run developer plays
 ~~~~~~~~~~~~~~~~~~~